nullstack/nullstack.github.io/articles/context-project.md

 If the *sitemap* key is set to true your robots.txt file will point the sitemap to *https://${project.domain}/sitemap.xml*.

 The *cdn* key will prefix your asset bundles and will be available in the context so you can manually prefix other assets.

+The *protocol* key is "http" in development mode and "https" in production mode by default

 ```jsx
 import Nullstack from 'nullstack';